 This is supposed to be the section where I talk all about myself so that you kind of understand the person hiding behind the letters on your screen.
 Unfortunately, most of the time I don’t even understand myself, so I have no idea how I’m supposed to explain myself to you.

-I’m Amy, a messy vortex of words trapped in the body of a twenty-year-old girl.
+I’m Amy, a messy vortex of words trapped in the body of a 21-year-old girl.
 Obviously, I love books.
 Half my life is lived wondering through urban forests in South Africa and dreaming about writing; the other half is spent exploring fictional worlds and crying over fictional characters.
-All of this takes place whilst I over-study for my degree in English literature, which admittedly results in far too many stress headaches.
+All of this takes place while I over-study for my degree in English literature, which admittedly results in far too many stress headaches.
 It’s an exhilarating, distressing, wildly busy, panic-stricken life, and I wouldn’t change it for the world.
 I don’t feel truly alive unless my toes are in the sand, my hands are holding a novel, and the ocean is roaring in my ears.